farukonder/mule-http-properties-connector/README.md

  - how to integration variable management with CI/CD
  - how can this be automated

-One approach would be, without considering vault tools due to some reasons, putting those in one central place and serving thru this place.
-To secure  these confidential artifacts, from network level, acl would help.
+One approach would be, without considering vault tools due to some reasons, putting those in one central place and serving thru here.
+To enhance the security of these sensitive artifacts at the network level, implementing access control lists (ACLs) would be beneficial.

-As can be seen, properties can  only be red only respective environment.
+Using ACLs ensures that properties can only be read within their respective environments.

 ![alt](./content/secure-http-prop.png)

-To protect the values itself, we need to encrypt those to prevent seeing from unauthorized eyes.
-In some cases, nonprod password, mostly dev can be very easy to speed up the development but abviously prod is not.
+To safeguard the values themselves, it is essential to encrypt them to prevent unauthorized access.
+In certain instances, non-production passwords, especially in development environments, may be kept less complex to expedite development.
+However, it is evident that production passwords should not follow the same approach.

 dev.properties file
 ```